raul23/pyebooktools/README.rst

 Installation
 ============
-1. It is highly recommended to install ``pyebooktools`` in a virtual environment using for example `venv`_ or `conda`_.
+1. It is highly recommended to install the package ``pyebooktools`` in a virtual environment using for example `venv`_ or `conda`_.

 2. Make sure to update *pip*::